 - General bladder pain.

-Interstitial cystitis.
-Also known as painful bladder syndrome, this chronic condition has many causes and symptoms, are general pain and pressure in your bladder.
-Symptoms include painful and frequent urination and chronic pain in your bladder.
+Interstitial cystitis: Also known as painful bladder syndrome, this chronic condition has many causes and symptoms, are general pain and pressure in your bladder.
+Symptoms include painful urination, frequent urination, and chronic pain in your bladder.